paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 #### Import

-In the last section we looked at how to treat queuing participation to handle heavy dispute load well.
-This already ensures, that honest nodes won't amplify any DoS attacks.
-There is one minor issue remaining: Even if we delay participation until we have some confirmation of the authenticity of the dispute, we should also not blindly import all votes arriving votes into the database as this might be used to just slowly fill up disk space, until the node is no longer functional.
+In the last section we looked at how to treat queuing participations to handle heavy dispute load well.
+This already ensures, that honest nodes won't amplify cheap DoS attacks.
+There is one minor issue remaining: Even if we delay participation until we have some confirmation of the authenticity of the dispute, we should also not blindly import all votes arriving into the database as this might be used to just slowly fill up disk space, until the node is no longer functional.
 This leads to our last protection mechanism at the dispute coordinator level (dispute-distribution also has its own), which is spam